Contrast-Security-OSS/docs/content/installation/node/Node-cloud-foundry.md

 cf push contrast-security-service-broker
 ```

 The service broker now appears in your Cloud Foundry console.
 The service broker doesn't offer any plans by default.
-Plans are configurable via the `CONTRAST_SERVICE_PLANS` environment variable.
+You can configure plans using the `CONTRAST_SERVICE_PLANS` environment variable.
 If using Pivotal, you can also use the Pivotal Ops Manager to set the environment variables.
 If using Bluemix, you can click on the application, select **Runtime** and then **Environment Variables** to set the value.

-Please refer to the following example to set the value through the command line:
+* Refer to the following example to set the value through the command line:

 ```
     cf set-env contrast-security-service-broker CONTRAST_SERVICE_PLANS